pinkpixel-dev/taskflow-mcp/examples/example-system-prompt.md

    - Include subtasks for complex tasks to make them more manageable.
    - Add project dependencies and notes about user preferences or requirements.
    - Use absolute paths when exporting task plans (e.g., "C:/Users/username/Documents/task-plan.md").
+   - Consider setting up global prompts using 'set_prompts' for consistent guidance across all tasks.

 2. EXECUTION PHASE:
    - Always use 'get_next_task' to retrieve the next pending task.